javaee/jms-spec/pages/JMSContextScopeProposalsv4p1.md

 Although this is normal CDI behaviour this is potentially confusing to developers because it means that changing a property of a JMSContext in one bean would change that property in a JMSContext in a different bean, despite different variables being used.

-To avoid this potential confusion,  some major changes are proposed to the <tt>JMSContext</tt> API for sending messages.
+To avoid this potential confusion,  some major changes are proposed to the `JMSContext` API for sending messages.
 These are described in  [[JMSContextScopeProposalsv4p4|Proposed changes to JMSContext to support injection (Option 4)]].

 ## Use cases